 6 Sustainable Building Tips to Coincide with Green Building Day

-With six months passed since the signing of the momentous Paris Agreement, embracing sustainability is becoming the wave of the future.
-Green Building Day in Perth is right around the corner with many of the leading names in construction and environment coming together in Curtin University to discuss how the building sector must modernise practices in order to contribute to the ‘two degree world’ we’re aiming for.
+With six months having passed since the signing of the momentous Paris Agreement, embracing sustainability is becoming the wave of the future.
+Green Building Day in Perth is right around the corner, with many of the leading names in construction and environment coming together in Curtin University to discuss how the building sector must modernise practices in order to contribute to the ‘two degree world’ we’re aiming for.

-So with that in mind we have put together 6 sustainable building tips!
+So with that in mind, we have put together 6 sustainable building tips!

 Use Sustainable Materials